KitaitiMakoto/rss-opds/README.markdown

 Development Plan
 ----------------

-1. Parser for OPDS catalogs
+1. Parser for OPDS catalogs[DONE]
 2. Validation as OPDS
 3. Utility methods like, for example, `#buy`(gets `link` element with `rel="acquisition/buy"`), `#price`(`opds:price` element) and so on
-4. Maker for OPDS feeds and entries
+4. Maker for OPDS feeds and entries[DONE]

 References
 ----------